semanticist21/query-key-chain/README.md

 `.actions()` and `.action(key)`: Define collections of actions and specific actions.
 `.params(params)`: Append parameters to the query key for more specificity.

-`baseKey` is a string which is called when you create base query.
+`baseKey` is a string which is base of the query key hierarchy.
+It serves as the foundation upon which further query keys are appended.

 `key` is a primitive type like string, number, boolean etc.

+`params` can be anything containing additional parameters that can be used to refine or modify the query.

-All function results are just each unique **`single arrays`**, so you don't have to worry much about side effects.
+All function results are simply unique extensions of a single array, making them functionally equivalent to using a pure array.

 ## Example